 In the 2012 round of the New gTLD Program, it was difficult for residents from sanctioned countries to file and make their way through the application process.
 The AGB (Applicant Guidebook) states: “In the past, when ICANN has been requested to provide services to individuals or entities that are not SDNs (specially designated nationals) but are residents of sanctioned countries, ICANN has sought and been granted licenses as required.
 In any given case, however, OFAC could decide not to issue a requested license.”

-The Subgroup recommends that ICANN should commit to applying for and using best efforts to secure an OFAC license for all such applicants if the applicant is otherwise qualified (and is not on the SDN list).
+The Subgroup recommends that ICANN should commit to applying for and using reasonable best efforts to secure an OFAC license for all such applicants if the applicant is otherwise acceptable (and is not on the SDN list).
 ICANN should also be helpful and transparent with regard to the licensing process, including ongoing communication with the applicant.

 Application of OFAC Limitations by Non-US Registrars